cambridge-stacker/cambridge/README.md

 ## Installing modpacks

-Simply drag your mode, ruleset, and randomizer Lua files into their respective directory, and they should appear automatically.
+Simply drag your mode, ruleset, and randomizer Lua files into their respective [directory](https://love2d.org/wiki/love.filesystem), and they should appear automatically.

-Alternatively, install [this](https://github.com/SashLilac/cambridge-modpack) mod pack to get a taste of the mod potential.
+For more detailed instructions, install [this](https://github.com/SashLilac/cambridge-modpack) mod pack to get a taste of the mod potential.

 License
 -------